 The components are all heavy duty and of the highest quality, positioned for maximized functionality but also a certain aesthetic, mechanical appeal especially when opening the hood and peering inside.
 The extruder mount can only be described as chunky with one of the most prominent profiles we’ve come across from a printer with this footprint.

 The Objet30 Pro employs Stratasys’ patented PolyJet printing technology, which sits somewhere between typical FDM and precision SLA printers.
-The process is reminiscent of the inkjets found in standard printers whereby a jet places drops of liquid photopolymer material onto the build plate and then hardens or cures it by shining UV light onto it.
-This method is rather uncommon with results that offer precision unseen in printers using FDM technology.
+The process resembles the inkjets found in standard printers whereby a jet places drops of liquid photopolymer material onto the build plate and then hardens or cures it by shining UV light onto it.
+This method is uncommon with results that offer precision unseen in printers using FDM technology.

 The Objet30 Pro has a dual extruder setup; one for printing material and the other for support material, both sitting alongside the UV light that does the curing work.
 The configuration allows layer resolutions ranging from 16 to 28 microns depending on whether it prints on the high quality or high-speed setting.
 The precision makes it one of the most detailed printers on the market regardless of cost and is a world away from the 100 microns best of most consumer models.